Crystalweed / Pexels

 Photo by Fukume / Adobe Stock Photo

-This form of sublingual cannabis is convenient for beginners.
+This form of sublingual marijuana is especially convenient for beginners.
 I say this because it is ideal for measuring the dose that does it for you.
 These small tablets, resembling aspirins or breath mints, can be split into pieces that will allow you to measure the effect the dosage increase has on you with high precision.

 Although you can compare this to tincture drops, this is – in my opinion – cleaner and easier to visualize, making it super comfortable if you are still looking for the level of THC that is perfect for you.